What Are Sleep Terrors?

 Frontal Nocturnal Epilepsy versus Sleep Terror

-Nocturnal frontal lobe epilepsy (NFLE) is the main neurological differential diagnosis of sleep terror and can be extremely difficult to distinguish clinically.
-Frontal nocturnal seizures are characterized by stereotyped motor movements (pedaling, boxing, tonic posture), vocalizations, and hyperkinesia.
-Unlike sleep terror, seizures tend to be shorter (30-60 seconds), more frequent in the same night, and may occur at any time of night.
+Nocturnal frontal lobe epilepsy (NFLE) is the main neurological differential diagnosis for sleep terror and can be extremely difficult to distinguish clinically.
+Frontal nocturnal seizures feature stereotyped motor movements (pedaling, boxing, tonic posture), vocalizations, and hyperkinesia.
+Unlike sleep terror, seizures tend to be shorter (30-60 seconds), more frequent in a single night, and may occur at any time of night.

-Video recording of the episodes is fundamental for evaluation by the physician.
-The sleep electroencephalogram (EEG) may show epileptiform activity in cases of NFLE, although a normal EEG does not completely rule out the diagnosis.
+Video recording of episodes is essential for medical evaluation.
+The sleep electroencephalogram (EEG) may show epileptiform activity in NFLE, although a normal EEG does not fully rule out the diagnosis.
 Polysomnography with concurrent video-EEG is the definitive examination when clinical suspicion is high.
-Treatment is completely different — carbamazepine or oxcarbazepine for epilepsy.
+Treatment is entirely different — carbamazepine or oxcarbazepine for epilepsy.

 Trauma-Related Nightmares

-Recurrent nightmares with traumatic content, in children who have undergone traumatic experiences (abuse, accidents, violence, losses), can be a manifestation of post-traumatic stress disorder (PTSD).
-Unlike sleep terror, PTSD nightmares occur in REM sleep — generally in the second half of the night — and the child wakes up frightened, conscious, and with vivid and disturbing memory of the dream content.
+Recurrent nightmares with traumatic content in children who have undergone traumatic experiences (abuse, accidents, violence, losses) can be a manifestation of post-traumatic stress disorder (PTSD).
+Unlike sleep terror, PTSD nightmares occur in REM sleep — generally in the second half of the night — and the child wakes frightened, conscious, and with a vivid, disturbing memory of the dream content.

-The presence of recurrent nightmares with content related to trauma, especially associated with daytime symptoms of avoidance, hypervigilance, and re-experiencing, should lead the physician to investigate the possibility of PTSD.
-Referral for evaluation and specialized psychological follow-up is essential in these cases, and treatment is directed at the underlying trauma, not just the sleep symptom.
+Recurrent trauma-related nightmares, especially when paired with daytime symptoms of avoidance, hypervigilance, and re-experiencing, should prompt the physician to investigate PTSD.
+Referral for specialized psychological evaluation and follow-up is essential in these cases, and treatment targets the underlying trauma, not just the sleep symptom.

 Sleep Apnea as a Precipitating Factor

-Obstructive sleep apnea (OSA) is an important precipitating factor for sleep terrors that is underestimated.
-The sleep fragmentation caused by apneas increases deep sleep pressure in subsequent cycles, predisposing to the partial arousals characteristic of NREM parasomnias.
-In children with sleep terrors and snoring, mouth breathing, or tonsillar hypertrophy, investigation for OSA is essential.
+Obstructive sleep apnea (OSA) is an underestimated but important precipitating factor for sleep terrors.
+The sleep fragmentation caused by apneas raises deep sleep pressure in subsequent cycles, predisposing to the partial arousals characteristic of NREM parasomnias.
+In children with sleep terrors plus snoring, mouth breathing, or tonsillar hypertrophy, OSA workup is essential.

-Treatment of OSA — frequently with adenotonsillectomy in children — can significantly reduce or completely resolve sleep terror episodes.
-Therefore, in children with frequent and refractory sleep terrors, especially with signs of OSA, polysomnography should be considered before initiating pharmacological treatment of the parasomnias.
+Treating OSA — often with adenotonsillectomy in children — can significantly reduce or completely resolve sleep terror episodes.
+Só in children with frequent, refractory sleep terrors, especially with signs of OSA, polysomnography should be considered before starting pharmacological treatment for the parasomnia.

 Treatment